weizheheng/nvim-workbench/README.md

 ## Disclaimer

+**Warning: For now this plugin is only tested to be working on Neovim nightly, sorry for the inconvenient**

 This is my very first neovim plugin and also my first time coding in Lua.
 So, **use this at your own risk :)**

 I am still learning and will love to make this plugin better, any suggestions or feature requests are welcome :)